avcoder/comp2068-week06/01-mongdb2.md

 Using a colon indicates it's variable (like php/mysql).
-The way to access this is via req.params. req.params is one way of getting vars from url - or try req.query['id'] req.body is one way of getting vars from form - but you need to require('body-parser')
+The way to access this is via req.params. req.params is one way of getting vars from url req.body is one way of getting vars from form - but you need to require('body-parser')

 1. in views/admin.ejs